RUN KEN RUN

 Recovering from a life of substance use and homelessness, stemming from traumatic childhood sexual abuse, Kenneth Anderlitch is the epitome of not letting your past define your future.
 Thankful for his recovery, Kenneth strives to live his life in gratitude and is always looking for new ways to give back.
 After taking up running as a distraction to giving up cigarettes, Ken found that he was a pretty good runner, even winning the first marathon he ever ran!

-This Thanksgiving, to honor his mother (who he lost to overdose) on her birthday, and to raise awareness for the organization that helped to give him a leg up in his early recovery, Ken will run across Texas!
-He will start in El Paso the day after Thanksgiving and plans to run approximately 50 miles a day, hoping to complete his run in about two weeks.
-His goal is to raise $50,000 to benefit Pay It Forward SA, a local San Antonio non-profit whose mission is to provide access to safe, supportive sober living.
+To honor his mother (who he lost to overdose) on her birthday, and to raise awareness for the organization that helped to give him a leg up in his early recovery, Ken ran across the state of Texas.
+He began in El Paso the day after Thanksgiving and ran an average of 50 miles per day, completing his 840 mile run in 19 days and achieving his goal of raising $50,000 to benefit Pay It Forward SA, a local San Antonio non-profit whose mission is to provide access to safe, supportive sober living.

 Pay It Forward SA operates 2 programs that provide low to no barrier access to safe, supportive, sober living.
 The PIF sober living dorm operates on the Haven for Hope campus and provides after-care sober living for those who have completed substance use treatment.
 In addition to the Dorm program, PIF also operates the Bridge program which provides scholarships to those in need to cover the move-in expenses of private sober living.